-Optimal setting of the beamline (pressure and gas of ionization chambers, collimation and positioning of the beam at sample position) +many

-The sample is usually dispersed (b) into a "chemically inert" matrix, low x-ray absorbing and hightemperature resistant (like BN, C, Al2O3, ZrO2).
+Optimal setting of the beamline (pressure and gas of ionization chambers, collimation and positioning of the beam at sample position) + ically inert" matrix, low x-ray absorbing and hightemperature resistant (like BN, C, Al_2O_3 , ZrO_2).
 Micrometric powders of pure materials can be undercooled quite easily hundreds Celsius below the melting point.